AvinashhMishraa/django_rest_framework_example_2/README.md

 🏆 &nbsp;**Bonus Improvement &nbsp;&nbsp;➜&nbsp;&nbsp; The best practice is to have a <ins>optional query param for admins to have full control to toggle visibility</ins>**

+If you want even more flexibility, you can make the **"include deleted" toggle** available via query param instead of separate endpoint.